Learn the difference between old and new jadeite, how to identify valuable vintage pieces and how to find more affordable reproduction pieces.

 Country Living Magazine published a comprehensive article about collecting jadeite and they included the image above to help you understand the different stamps/marks on the underside of the dish ware.

-The stamp with the “McK” indicates the piece was made by the McKee Company.
+The stamp with the “McK” indicates the piece was made by the old McKee glass company.

 Patterns of Jadeite